epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 In this project we use Kubernetes and helm to provide a standard way of implementing these features:

-- Auto start IOCs the cluster comes up from power off
+- Auto start IOCs when the cluster comes up from power off
 - Manually Start and Stop IOCs
 - Monitor IOC health and versions
 - Deploy versioned IOCs to the beamline
-- Rollback to a previous IOC version
+- Rollback IOCs to a previous version
 - Allocate a server with adequate resources on which to run each IOC
 - Failover to another server (for soft IOCs not tied to hardware in a server)
 - View the current log